Getting Started with the VMware Horizon ServiceVMware Horizon

-First, you receive a Welcome to the VMware Horizon Service email, which provides instructions on how to access and log in to the Horizon Control Plane for the first time.
-The Horizon Control Plane is a cloud management console that gives you access to the management services of the Horizon Control Plane.
+First, you receive a Welcome to the VMware Horizon Service email, which provides instructions on how to access and log in to the Horizon Universal Console for the first time.
+The Horizon Universal Console is a cloud management console that gives you access to the management services of the Horizon Control Plane.

 Figure 2: The First Email You Receive Is the Welcome to the VMware Horizon Service Email